 There is still a need to strengthen financial and macrofinancial analysis in Article IV consultations, including through closer integration with the FSAP.
 Article IV teams do not have the breadth and depth of skills and resources to adequately identify and explore financial stability risks.
 While FSAP teams are better equipped for this purpose, they often lack in-depth country knowledge, and the assessments are too infrequent to detect fast-developing financial stability risks.
 In their planning, implementation, and follow up, FSAPs and Article IV consultations should be more systematically conducted as parts of the same process.
-Concretely, FSAPs could provide a periodic "deep dive" to identify key risks and vulnerabilities in the form of a new financial vulnerability matrix, while Article IV consultations could provide annual checkups to track FSAP-identified concerns, using techniques and templates suggested by the FSAP and taking care to adapt in a timely fashion to Article IV teams for countries where financial vulnerabilities are potentially of serious concern will require a significantly increased allocation of economists from the Monetary and Capital Markets Department (MCM).
+Concretely, FSAPs could provide a periodic "deep dive" to identify key risks and vulnerabilities in the form of a new financial vulnerability matrix, while Article IV consultations could provide annual checkups to track FSAP-identified concerns, using techniques and templates suggested by the FSAP and taking care to adapt in a timely fashion to evolving circumstances.
+To implement such a strategy, Article IV teams for countries where financial vulnerabilities are potentially of serious concern will require a significantly increased allocation of MCM economists.
 In countries with no recent FSAP, Article IV teams would have to intensify their preparatory work to identify financial and macrofinancial vulnerabilities and develop policy advice, with support from MCM and other departments.

 The allocation of FSAP resources should be more flexible and dynamic, and more clearly risk-based.
-The current approach, which requires mandatory assessments every five years for the S29, risks paying too little attention to countries financial vulnerabilities, while paying too much attention to relatively low risk yet more sizable and connected financial systemically important financial sectors (S5) would continue to be covered every five years on a mandatory basis.
+The current approach, which requires mandatory assessments every five years for the S29, risks paying too little attention to countries that fall just outside the boundary but may face serious financial vulnerabilities, while paying too much attention to relatively low risk yet more sizeable and connected financial sectors.
+Under an alternative approach, only the five most systemically important financial sectors (S5) would continue to be covered every five years on a mandatory basis.
 For the rest of the membership, each year as part of the work program discussions with the Executive Board, Management would propose a rolling list of countries that would be covered by FSAPs over the following two or three years.
-These countries would be identified based on criteria similar to those currently in place for prioritizing non-mandatory FSAPs, approved by the Board in the context of the 2014 FSAP review, which include financial and macroeconomic vulnerabilities and take into account the need to maintain a risk-based country coverage.
+These countries would be identified based on criteria similar to those currently in place for prioritizing non-mandatory FSAPs, approved by the Board in the context of the 2014 FSAP review, which include financial and macroeconomic vulnerabilities and take into account the need to maintain a balance across regions and levels of financial development.
+This alternative approach would allow wider and more risk-based country coverage.